 The COVID-19 pandemic continues to pose risks to our business as clinical trials industry-wide have slowed.
 Our business is dependent on the continued development and commercialization efforts of our licensees and our royalty agreement counterparties and their licensees.
 We have been monitoring and continue to monitor our portfolio programs for potential delays in underlying research programs and elections of our partners to continue or cease development.
-Delays in clinical trials and underlying research programs may lead to delayed revenue from milestones from our licensees and royalty agreement counterparties or, if certain research programs are discontinued, we may recognize impairment charges for our royalty receivables.
-COVID-19, the related variants, and the timing of vaccine distribution may impact our underlying programs in a variety of ways which are unknown in length and scope at this time.
+Delays in clinical trials and underlying research programs have and may further lead to delayed revenue from milestones from our licensees and royalty agreement counterparties or, if certain research programs are discontinued, we may recognize impairment charges for our royalty receivables.
+COVID-19 and the related variants may impact our underlying programs in a variety of ways which are unknown in length and scope at this time.